 Designated Safeguarding Leads (DSL’S)

-Our DSL’s are Mr Glenn Atkinson (Headteacher), Mrs Kath Osborne (Deputy Headteacher), Mrs Sam Jones (Teacher) and Mr Andrew Thomas (Chair of Governors).
+Our DSL’s are Mr Glenn Atkinson (Headteacher), Mrs Kath Osborne (Deputy Headteacher), Mrs Sam Jones (Teacher) and Mrs Jenny Evans (Chair of Governors).

 The requirement to ensure that children and young people are able to use the internet and related communications technologies appropriately and safely is addressed as part of the wider duty of care to which all who work in schools are bound.
 Our school e-safety policy helps to ensure safe and appropriate use.
 The development and implementation of such a strategy involves all the stakeholders from the headteacher and governors to the senior leaders and classroom teachers, support staff, parents, members of the community and the pupils themselves.